 "Of course not.
-Never beyond the Moon in my life.
+Never been beyond the Moon in my life.
 Why should I do any such ridiculous thing?"

 Maclaren's cloak swirled like fire as he led the way toward the diner.
 Beneath an iridescent white tunic, his legs showed muscular and hairless, down to the tooled-leather buskins; the slant of the beret on his head was pure insolence.
-Ryerson, trailing drably behind in a spaceman's gray coverall, felt bitterness.
-What the hell have I been dragged away from Tamara for?
-Does this peacock know a mass from a scroll in the ground?
+Ryerson, trailing drably behind in spaceman's gray coveralls, felt bitter-ness.
+What have I been dragged away from Tamara for?
+Does this peacock know a mass from a hole in the ground?
 He's hired himself a toy, is all, because for a while he's bored with wine and women . . . and Tamara is locked away on a rock with a self-righteous old beast who hates the sound of her name!

-As they sat down at their table, Maclaren went on: "But this is too good a chance to pass up.
-I found me a tame mathematician last year and sicced him onto the Schrödinger equation-Sugimoto's relativistic version, I mean: Yuen postulates too bloody much for my taste-anyhow, he worked it out for the quantities involved in a dark star too small to form a black hole, mass and gravitational intensities and cetera, a body so old that it's used up its last potential energies.
-His results make us both wonder if it doesn't go past the neutron star stage of degeneracy, to something entirely new to us, at least at the core.
-One gigantic quark?
-Well, maybe that's excessively fantastic.
+As they sat down at their table, Maclaren went on, "But this is too good a chance to pass up.
+I found me a tame mathemati-cian last year and sicced him onto the Schrodinger equation-Sugimoto's relativistic version, I mean; Yuen postulates too bloody much for my taste-anyhow, he worked it out for the quantities involved in a dark star, mass and gravitational intensities and cetera.
+His results make us both wonder if such a body doesn't go over to an entirely new stage of degen-eracy at the core.
+One gigantic neutron?
+Well, maybe that's too fantastic.
 But consider-"